akobr/mono.me/docs/42for.net/articles/contractors.md

 # Scarecrow of contracting

-Discuss when using contractors is smart and when scary.
+Discuss when using contractors is brilliant and when it is scary.

 **TBD**